Integrality of noetherian Grothendieck categories: Introduction

-The author would like to thank Osamu Iyama for his encouragement and guidance in Nagoya University, S.~Paul Smith for stimulating discussions in the University of Washington, and Manuel Saor\'{\i}n for his valuable comments.
+The author would like to thank Osamu Iyama for his encouragement and guidance in Nagoya University, S.~Paul Smith for stimulating discussions in the University of Washington, and Manuel Saor\'{\i}n and the anonymous referee for their valuable comments.

 The author was a JSPS Overseas Research Fellow.
-This work was supported by JSPS KAKENHI Grant Numbers JP17K14164 and JP16H06337, and Grant-in-Aid for JSPS Research Fellow 25$\cdot$249.
+This work was supported by JSPS KAKENHI Grant Numbers JP13J00249, JP16H06337, JP17K14164, and JP20K14288, Leading Initiative for Excellent Young Researchers, MEXT, Japan, and Osaka City University Advanced Mathematical Institute (MEXT Joint Usage/Research Center on Mathematics and Theoretical Physics JPMXP0619217849).